bburky/NAS/docs/index.md

 Because no standard PC motherboard will fit in this enclosure, we are in the realm of single board computers (SBC).
 However, there are very few boards that have SATA support.
 And of the few that do have SATA, very _very_ few have more than one SATA port.

 <!-- TODO: Ethernet bandwidth -->
 I selected the [Banana Pi BPI-R2][bpi-r2] because it had two SATA connectors and gigabit Ethernet.
-As a bonus, it actually has a total of 5 GbE ports that share ???Gb of bandwith, this is nice if I want some router functionality also.
+As a bonus, it actually has a total of 5 GbE ports that share ???Gb of bandwidth, this is nice if I want some router functionality also.
 This board connects the SATA ports to the SoC via a ASM1061 SATA controller connected via PCIe.
 Most cheaper boards actually connect their SATA ports via USB, so this should be a good choice.

 <!-- TODO: other SATA boards -->
 > Since I started this project a few other boards with multiple SATA have become available.
 The BPI-R2 is still one of the cheapest with 2 SATA ports though.